kobr4/g_hashcodes/README.md

 **Car rides scheduling problem.**

 Multiples attempts.
-Starting from the rides is an ok anf fast solution but best score was obtainted by looking both the best fit ride for the vehicles.
+Starting from the rides is an ok and fast solution but best score was obtainted by looking for the best fit ride/vehicle at each step.
-The best solver is "qhashcode2018_simple.cpp" albeit a long execution time up to 10 minutes on an AMD Threadripper 1950X (not multithreaded).
+The best solver is "qhashcode2018_simple.cpp", albeit a long execution time up to 10 minutes on an AMD Threadripper 1950X (not multithreaded).

 | Input                     |  Standard        | Specific tuning  |